pkdone/books-vue-flask-pymongo/README.md

 # Running the application

-Follow the __DEVELOPMENT Phase__ instructions below to change and enhance the running application in development mode with easy debugging.
+Follow the __DEVELOPMENT Phase__ instructions below to try, test, change and enhance the running application in development mode with easy debugging.
 Follow the __PRODUCTION Phase__ instructions to deploy this in a production-like way, where debugging plus auto-regeneration of the client-tier resources are disabled and with the Python REST API being served from multiple server-side processes, for increased throughput and scale.
-There are two options for the PRODUCTION Phase (just choose one): __1)__ Non-Containerised Production Server (run the app directly from the host OS), or __2)__ Containerised Production Server (run the app from within a Docker container)
+There are two options for the PRODUCTION Phase (just choose one): __1)__ Non-Containerised Production Server (run the application directly from the host OS), or __2)__ Containerised Production Server (run the application from within a Docker container)

 &nbsp;